-From the 22nd October, all COVID restrictions in relation to residentials or outdoor camps or sleepovers will be removed but companies should follow all public health guidance and pay particular attention to the specific guidance set out in Failte Ireland's Guidelines to reopening.
+Further guidance on residentials will be issued shortly but companies should follow all public health guidance and pay particular attention to the specific guidance set out in Failte Ireland's Guidelines to reopening.

 Managing Drop-off/Pick-up

 There will be increased risks during drop-off and pick-up times, and due consideration should be given to the logistics involved in keeping everyone safe.